By Lisa May

 The story of Mr. Rogers and A Beautiful Day in the Neighborhood is making headlines and getting extensive coverage on networks and talk shows.
 Although the storyline has an updated, mature twist, the message is as old as time, intentionally giving your time and the gift of love.
 Our marriage and families can be a safe place where we are emotionally known, and redemptive love is put into action.
 The power of the classics, whether a book or the big screen, a Western such as Dances with Wolves, a love story like Titanic or a superhero such as Batman, it’s always about redemptive love put into action.

-Whether you’re just beginning your relationship or you’ve been married for many years, be intentional and give the gift of love.
+Whether you’re just beginning your relationship or you’ve been married for many years, be intentional and give the gift of love, although if you have an anniversary you could try with a gift like from these Wax anniversary gifts as this is a great place to start.
 Join us for RECL(AIM); love being put into action.

 For more info.
 Text RECLAIMSOFLO to 555888 or see www.ReclaimSoFl.org